 Abruzzenhund Dogs

-Abruzzenhund dog.
-The breed personifies the exact qualities that make us look for a dog in the first place: they are loyal, intelligent and incredibly brave, among other things.
+If you are looking to buy a dog and haven't decided on the breed, you might consider buying an Abruzzenhund dog.
+The breed personifies the exact qualities that make us look for a dog in the first place: they are loyal, intelligent, and incredibly brave among other things.
 Also, unlike most dogs, they can be affectionate without becoming suffocating or too dependent on their owners.
-If you are looking for safety, they are also very good guard dogs – especially taking into consideration the fact that they manage not to create conflicts with your neighbors by barking at everyone in sight.
+If you are looking for safety, they are also very good guard dogs - especially taking into consideration the fact that they manage to avoid creating conflicts with your neighbors by not barking at everyone in sight.

 Abruzzenhund dogs: general characteristics

-Abruzzenhund dogs are among the most loyal dog breeds you will ever be able to find.
-They can be quite determined and manage to maintain a dignified appearance, despite their occasional playful moods.
-They are usually sober and well-balanced personalities - managing to avoid excesses that other dog breeds are known for.
+As far as character goes, Abruzzenhund dogs are among the most loyal dog breeds you will ever be able to find.
+They can be quite determined and manage to maintain a dignified appearance, despite their occasionally playful moods.
+They are usually somber and have well-balanced personalities - managing to avoid excesses that other dog breeds are known for.

 Abruzzenhund dogs will be cautious, but not aggressive to strangers - which is why they make for efficient but not over-zealous guard dogs.
 They are patient and friendly with other pets, so you will not need to keep them isolated.
 However, they will need their occasional space - so be sure that they either have a large backyard to walk around or are taken out for walks on a regular basis.
-While out for a walk, make sure they can move around as freely as possible and try to restrain them as little as possible.
+While out for a walk, make sure they can move around as freely as possible, and try to restrain them as little as possible.
 The advantage of such a treatment will be that the dog will be considerably more well-behaved inside the house.

 In short

-If you want a companion instead of a toy, a friend instead of a servant and a dog that you will actually grow to respect instead of just own, this is definitely the breed to go for.
-Very intelligent, very similar to humans in many respects and yet much more loyal,
+If you want a companion instead of a toy, a friend instead of a servant, and a dog that you will actually grow to respect instead of just own, this is definitely the breed to go for.
+Very intelligent, very similar to humans in many respects and yet much more loyal, Abruzzenhund dogs will definitely not fail to earn your love and consideration.

 If you enjoyed this article please take a look at our Pet Tips and Information Archive.